A founder or executive earns thought-leadership status when decision-makers recognise them as an authority, not because they post often.

 • 7 in 10 decision-makers say they are very likely to think more positively about organisations that consistently produce high-quality thought leadership.

-The impact compounds at the executive level.
-Weber Shandwick's CEO Reputation Premium study, conducted with KRC Research across more than 1,700 senior executives in 19 countries, found that global executives attribute an average of 44% of their company's market value to the reputation of their CEO.
-The same study found that 81% of executives consider external CEO engagement a mandate for building company reputation – not optional, not a "nice to have," but a requirement.
+Weber Shandwick and KRC Research surveyed more than 1,700 senior executives in 19 countries for the CEO Reputation Premium study.
+Those executives attributed an average of 44% of company market value to CEO reputation.
+The same study found that 81% of executives see external CEO engagement as a mandate for building company reputation – not optional, not a "nice to have," but a requirement.

 The 2025 Edelman–LinkedIn study also identified a new category: the "hidden buyer."
 These are decision-makers involved in purchasing decisions who do not directly interact with sales teams.
 The study found that 55% of these hidden decision-makers use thought leadership as part of their vetting process – evaluating companies through their published thinking before any sales conversation begins.